sofiaIG/Muse2/README.md

 ## Setup

 In order to run the app you will need to make sure that you have Java, Spring Boot Maven.
 Once those are in place, run the command java MuseApplication.java.
+If you want to run the app fully please refer to my UI repository [muse-app](https://github.com/sofiaIG/muse-app).

 ## Technologies
 * Java 8